 Seafood Watch was developed by the Monterey Bay Aquarium to research and evaluate wild-caught and farmed seafood.
 The result is comprehensive seafood sustainability recommendations for the major seafood species consumed in the United States.
 Seafood Watch defines sustainable seafood as from sources, whether fish or farmed, that can maintain or increase production into the long-term without jeopardizing the structure or function of affected ecosystems.
 Seafood Watch's mission is to empower consumers and businesses to make choices for healthy oceans.
 The goal is to shift the buying habits of consumers and businesses to support sustainable fisheries and aquaculture operations.
 Seafood Watch is committed to: providing seafood recommendations and background information to enable consumers and businesses to make more environmentally sound decisions; conduct outreach and marketing to generate awareness that will motivate consumers and business to support sustainable sources of seafood; and, conduct scientifically rigorous analyses and make these analyses accessible to the public or other seafood users groups.

-Seafood Watch asks that, as a Business Collaborator:
+Seafood Watch asks that, as an Industry Collaborator:

 Conservation Partners (CPs) include zoos, aquariums, science museums and other organizations that engage in and promote the Seafood Watch program in their communities.

 Seafood Watch defines sustainable seafood as seafood from sources, whether fished or farmed, that can maintain or increase production without jeopardizing the structure and function of affected ecosystems.
 In keeping with this definition, Seafood Watch refers to the following guiding principles to illustrate the qualities that fisheries and aquaculture operations must possess to be considered sustainable.
 These objectives inform the performance criteria and scoring methodology used to assess fisheries and aquaculture operations.